caltechads/rstbuddy/doc/source/overview/usage.rst

 3. Restore from backups if needed
 4. Run with ``--dry-run`` to identify problems

-Convert Outline Command
+Outline to RST Command
 -----------------------

-The ``convert-outline`` command converts a Markdown outline into a complete RST documentation structure.
+The ``outline-to-rst`` command converts a Markdown outline into a complete RST documentation structure.

 .. important::

     **Pandoc Required**: This feature requires Pandoc to be installed.
     See :doc:`/overview/installation` for Pandoc installation instructions.

-    **Outline Structure Requirements**: See :doc:`/reference/convert-outline` for the exact requirements for the markdown outline structure.

 Basic Usage
 ^^^^^^^^^^^